 - Will you be available to speak with me and answer my questions within 24 hours of my contacting you?

 Selecting the right family attorney to help you with the issues in your situation is critical.
-During your initial consultation, you should feel free to ask as many questions as you would like, enabling you to gauge your comfort with and confidence in your potential family lawyer.
+During your initial consultation, you should ask as many questions as you would like, enabling you to gauge your comfort with and confidence in your potential family lawyer.

 If you have any additional questions about a family law matter, please contact attorney John Heilbrun at 513-321-3940.